hjd1964/OnStepX/docs/GOTO_NOTES.md

 - refine in one or more additional stages
 - then finish at the final destination

+That final approach is not only about positional refinement.
+In practice, the near-destination exit can also be used to normalize backlash on arrival by finishing with a consistent last-direction approach instead of simply accepting whatever direction the earlier slew happened to end with.

 ## This is why the code carries

 - `GG_NEAR_DESTINATION_START`